kiekie233/BioNLP-course/README.md

 Rscript Get_entity_freq.R # Entity word frequency statistics
 ```

-Any way, this part will also export two list whose name is "**gene_entity.txt**" and "**chemical_entity.txt**" about "gene" and "chemical" entity in order to do next analysis.
+In addition, this part will also export two list whose name is "**gene_entity.txt**" and "**chemical_entity.txt**" about "gene" and "chemical" entity in order to do next analysis.

 ### Entity relation analysis